juanesarango/holiWorld/README.md

 This is a huge must-have VS Code extension for everyone.
 It prompts a motivation message on startup on your editor, saying:

     Holi! ✌🏼, remember you're awesome ✨

+## Install it

+Install it from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=juanesarango.holiworld).

+Or search `Holi World` in the extensions search bar in the editor.

 ## Run with VS Command